Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.

 Governor Sununu authorized the allocation and expenditure of $30M of CARES Act Coronavirus Relief Funds (“flex funds”) for the New Hampshire General Assistance & Preservation (GAP) Fund to provide emergency financial relief to NH businesses and nonprofit organizations impacted by the COVID-19 pandemic, but that have been unable to access support from other existing state and federal programs.

-Applications for the (GAP) Fund are open and must be completed by Tuesday, Aug.
-4. The New Hampshire Business Finance Authority will be administering the distribution of funding.
+Applications for the (GAP) Fund closed on Aug.
+7. The New Hampshire Business Finance Authority will be administering the distribution of funding.

 NH SELF EMPLOYED LIVELIHOOD FUND (SELF)

-Self-Employed Business Owners: The SELF Grant Program application is now available and applications must be filed by 4 p.m. on Friday, July 17 .
-Self-employed, for-profit, businesses can find the application and eligibility criteria online.
+Self-Employed Business Owners: The SELF Grant Program application is now closed; applications were due by 4 p.m. on Friday, July 17 .

 $400,000,000 from the CARES Act Coronavirus Relief Fund was designated for small for-profit New Hampshire businesses seeking financial relief due to COVID-19 related losses.
 Completed applications needed to be filed by June 12, 2020 .